bionetslab/SignifiKANTE/README.rst

 - :code:`seed [int]`: Random seed for regressor models.
 Defaults to None.
 - :code:`verbose [bool]`: Whether or not to print detailed additional information.
 Defaults to False.
 - :code:`output_dir [str]`: Where to save additional intermediate data to.
 Defaults to None, i.e. saves no intermediate results.

+The function returns a pandas dataframe representing the reference GRN with columns 'TF', 'target', and 'importance'.
+The column 'pvalue' stores empirical P-values per edge.
+If :code:`apply_bh_correction=True`, an additional column 'pvalue_bh' is returned.

 Integration of additional regression-based GRN inference methods